Paediatric Emergency Medicine (PEM).

 - Copy of your most recent ARCP

 - Proof of English language proficiancy

-Paediatric Emergency Medicine sub-specialty training is available in each of the three areas of the Yorkshire and Humber region.
+Paediatric Emergency Medicine sub-specialty training is available in the West of of the Yorkshire and Humber region.

 All vacancy information is indicative and subject to change at any time.